 Halloween Brain Cake By Sheryl @Sherbakes.com

 No table of Halloween party snacks is complete without a cake, and I’ve included a few on this list.
 This one is something special though, and is surprisingly easy to make!
 This Halloween brain cake will really creep your kids out, because it really does look like a brain.
 The coils of the brain are achieved with fondent, but I think marzipan would make a nice alternative.
-The blood is good ol’ food colouring.
+The blood is good ol’ food coloring.
 Another suggestion I’d have is dying the sponge as well as they fondent, so it looks realistic even after it’s been cut.

 Sheryl at Sherbakes posts interesting and delicious looking recipes regularly, as well as lifestyle and travel articles.
 Her photography is beautiful, and she’s absolutely worth checking out.
 This gal has a real love for baking, and it’s infectious too!